 Day 1

-Please note you may have to depart a day earlier to arrive on Day 2
+Please note: you may have to depart a day earlier to arrive on Day 2.

 Day 2

-Arrive in Tanzania
+Arrive in Kilimanjaro

 Meet Camps International staff and transfer to Camp Mbokomu